james0666/MediaHop-Releases/MediaHop_Server/README.md

 TV Shows/Example Show/Season 01/Episode 01.mkv
 ```

-This allows the app to rebuild the same folder structure instead of showing every file in one giant list.
+This lets the app rebuild the same folder structure rather than showing every media file in one giant list.

 ---